 If you are constipated and finding it hard to poop, it may be best to talk to your doctor, and they will recommend a pregnancy-safe stool softener.
 I found Colace, a stool softener, very helpful.
 If you have hemorrhoids, use TUCKS pads or make your own pad with witch-hazel and aloe helped a lot to ease the pain ‘’down there’’.

 Making changes in your diet, drinking enough water, and exercising regularly can help you manage your problem so you can enjoy your life away from the toilet.

 No, pushing hard or straining to poop does not cause labor.

 Can Pushing Hard to Poop cause Labor?

 However, it’s not pooping or bowel movement that causes labor.
-An interesting research study published in 2010 experimented on the effect of castor oil on uterine tissue from a pregnant woman.
+An interesting research study published in 2010 experimented with castor oil’s effect on a pregnant woman’s uterine tissue.
 They found that the uterine tissue exposed to castor oil had a significant contraction compared to the uterine tissue exposed to the salt solution.
-This study suggests that castor oil has some effect on creating uterine contractions in addition to encouraging bowel movement (1).
+This study suggests castor oil has some effect on creating uterine contractions and encouraging bowel movement (1).